 Step 1: Download and install the plugin

-Once you purchase the plugin or sign-up for the trial, you will receive an email with a license key and a download link.
+Once you purchase the plugin you will receive an email with a license key and a download link.
 Download the plugin and install it through your WordPress dashboard just like any other plugin.
-Ensure you enter the license key when prompted to, and you’re off to the races.
+Ensure you enter the license key when prompted to, and you’re all set to start configuring up our WordPress limit login attempts plugin.

 Step 2: Enable policies